 Provide an Installer that is qualified as required by the Personnel Qualifications section of NFPA 72 and the following.
-Submit the Installer's Qualifications including written certificate demonstrating that the Installer has been regularly engaged in the installation of digital alarm communicator type fire alarm reporting systems of the same type and design as specified herein for a minimum of three years immediately preceding commencement of this contract.
+Submit the Installer's Qualifications including written certificate demonstrating that the radio fire alarm reporting system Installer has been regularly engaged in the installation of radio fire alarm reporting systems meeting NFPA standards for a minimum of three years immediately preceding commencement of this contract.
 Include proof of satisfactory performance on at least three projects similar to that required by these specifications, including the names and telephone numbers of using agency points of contact for each of these projects.
-Indicate the type of each system installed and include a written certificate that each system has performed satisfactorily in the manner specified for a period of not less than 18 months following completion.[Listing of the installer under "Protective Signaling Services - Local, Auxiliary, Remote Station Proprietary (UUJS)" or under "Protective Signaling Services - Central Station (UUFX)" of the UL Fire Prot Dir will be accepted as equivalent proof of compliance with the foregoing experience requirements.][Ensure that the installer is UL certified for the installation and testing of the fire alarm systems.
+Indicate the type of each system installed and include a written certification that each system has performed satisfactorily in the manner specified for a period of not less than 18 months following completion.[ Listing of the Installer under "Protective Signaling Services - Local, Auxiliary, Remote Station Proprietary (UUJS)" or under "Protective Signaling Services - Central Station (UUFX)" of the UL Fire Prot Dir will be accepted as equivalent proof of compliance with the stated experience requirements.][ Ensure that the installer is UL certified for the installation and testing of the fire alarm systems.
 Provide proof of this listing.
 Provide a list of installer's personnel as part of the submittal package under the subparagraph titled "Certificates".]
 Ensure Installer is able to provide service within 24 hours.

-1.5.4.3 Supervisor
+1.5.3.3 Supervisor